OctopusDeploy/blog/blog/2021-08/single-api-framework/index.md

   - tag
 ---

-Octopus Deploy was [first announced](https://paulstovell.com/octopus-intro/) in 2011, and back then the low-ceremony approach of [NancyFx](https://github.com/NancyFx/Nancy) made it an ideal framework to use for our API layer.
-On top of Nancy, we added a bespoke layer which made it easy to add new routes which conformed to our conventions.
+When Octopus Deploy was first announced in 2011, the low-ceremony approach of [NancyFx](https://github.com/NancyFx/Nancy) made it an ideal framework to use for our API layer.
+On top of Nancy, we added a bespoke layer to make it easy to add new routes which conformed to our conventions.

-But as we continue to grow, we’re finding that this bespoke layer has been a source of confusion for new starters.
+But as we continue to grow, we’re finding this bespoke layer has become a source of confusion for new starters.
 The world has also changed around us, and as of 2020, Nancy is no longer being maintained.
-So it is time to migrate Octopus Deploy to a new, more standardised way of writing an API.
-One that leverages existing knowledge of developers who join the company.
-We have chosen ASP.NET controllers.
+So it's time to migrate Octopus Deploy to a new, more standardized way of writing an API.
+One that leverages the existing knowledge of developers who join the company.
+We've chosen ASP.NET controllers.

 The Octopus Deploy API contains 426 different endpoints spread across 73 Nancy modules (a collection of endpoints grouped into a single class), where each module defines endpoints that relate to a specific resource type.
 It was clear to us this was going to be a significant undertaking.